RibbonCommunications/webrtc-distant-js/guide/getting-started.md

 ### JavaScript packages

-All of the javascript libraries are provided as Node modules that can also run in the browser using a package bundler like WebPack, Rollup, Parcel.
+All of the JavaScript libraries are provided as Node modules that can also run in the browser using a package bundler like WebPack, Rollup, Parcel.

 Using npm: